justjack555/LOON/README.md

 into JSON without the need for standard libraries and clunky string conversions.
 The language will be the ultimate power tool for fast, simple modification of data sets.

+Consider LOON to be the ideal hybrid between programming with JavaScript objects and maintaining JSON format.
+The programmer can manipulate the JSON data as he or she likes, without ever needing to break its JSON format.

+**For example**, a Java program might take the following steps to work with JSON data:

+1.)
+Read in the JSON as a string

+2.)
+Import a library to recognize the string's JSON encoding and Map it to a defined Java object/a combination of Maps and ArrayLists

+3.)
+Manipulate the objects using native operations that can be performed on Java objects

+4.)
+Use the imported library to map the Java object back to valid JSON data

+LOON will eliminate the JSON-to-Native Object-to-JSON conversion process by allowing developers to always be operating on valid JSON at all points in the programming cycle.

 One thing to note: we can ALWAYS add things on top/remove some elements of what I've described below - this is just a working outline!